 As a scientist and researcher intrigued by the complicated intersection of people and the environment, I have focused my academic and professional careers on studying disasters.

 The bulk of my research and practice centered around hurricanes and climate change, using geospatial science as a tool to study how storms and changing environmental systems impact the Earth’s surface.
 I’ve published my research in peer-reviewed journals, won multiple awards from academic organizations, and have been featured in several technical and academic articles for my development of spatial data tools and applications.

-My COVID-19 Data and Surveillance Dashboard, which I built while working as Geospatial Systems and Science Manager at the Florida Department of Health, received praise from White House Advisor Dr. Debora Birx, logged more than 100 million views within six weeks, and was hailed as the national gold-standard for data transparency and accessibility.
+In April 2020, my COVID-19 Data and Surveillance Dashboard, which I built while working as Geospatial Systems and Science Manager at the Florida Department of Health, received praise from White House Advisor Dr. Debora Birx, logged more than 100 million views within six weeks, and was hailed as the national gold-standard for data transparency and accessibility.